 - Streamline workflows to productionize models more quickly and publish findings to more than 400 different “consumers.”
 These consumers include peers in different parts of the development process and a wide variety of internal and external partners who leverage this work in everything from documentation and validation to determining where to run their next marketing campaign for a specific drug.

-The biopharmaceutical company deployed an FDA-qualified research system of record on Domino that enables researchers across the company to more quickly test hypotheses, reproduce results, build off past work, and submit their findings to the FDA.
+The biopharmaceutical company deployed an FDA-qualified research system of record on Domino's Enterprise MLOps platform that enables researchers across the company to more quickly test hypotheses, reproduce results, build off past work, and submit their findings to the FDA.
 The environment is available to anyone in the company; active users represent translational medicine, observational research and data science, and business intelligence and analytics.

 How does it work?

-As researchers and data scientists begin their work, they use the Domino Workbench to quickly access: data sources; tools such as SAS, R, Python, PyTorch, Matlab, and a wide range of domain-specific tools; and compute resources in Amazon Web Services.
+As researchers and data scientists begin their work, they use the Domino platform to quickly access: data sources; tools such as SAS, R, Python, PyTorch, MATLAB, and a wide range of open-source and domain-specific tools; and compute resources in Amazon Web Services.

 Standardized configured environments are available via a shared catalog, providing a one-stop approach for users to get up and running for typical data science workflows.
 Data scientists can also quickly view a snapshot of curated data pipelines and previous analyses that exist as they begin their work, in case there’s something that can be repurposed for their needs.

-Domino drives documentation as a code process, making it easy for researchers and data scientists to package up all relevant information in a Domino API when they’re ready to submit results to the FDA
+The Domino Enterprise MLOps platform drives documentation as a code process, making it easy for researchers and data scientists to package up all relevant information in a Domino API when they’re ready to submit results to the FDA